A Guide to Psychology and its Practice

 I say the following about clinical records on my page about confidentiality in clinical psychology:

 In the US, federal laws governing the nature and confidentiality of mental health records may be overridden by more stringent state laws, so psychological practice can vary from state to state.
-But in general a psychotherapist is required to keep some basic records that consist of the dates of your sessions, your fees and payments, and clinical notes that describe and justify your treatment.
-(An exception to this would be when a client requests that records not be kept, for the sake of anonymity.)
-The clinical notes can vary in length and detail according to the preference of the psychotherapist, but in general they shouldn’t be too detailed, and you have a right to ask about them.
-All this information is kept in your individual chart along with general office forms and any other information relating to treatment, such as the results of any psychological testing.
+But in general a psychotherapist is required to keep some basic records that consist of the dates of your sessions, and your fees and payments.
+Clinical notes that describe and justify your treatment may be kept, but for the sake of anonymity such notes may not be kept; you have a right to ask about this.

 As for choosing a new psychotherapist, I have a page on that subject on this website; I can add here that you might look specifically for someone who practices psychodynamic psychotherapy.
 In addition, then, you could ask if the psychotherapist has had experience in dream interpretation.
 You can also ask about the person’s own psychotherapy—someone who has been in psychoanalysis is more likely (but not guaranteed) to be sensitive to dream work and transference issues.
 And then, use the very first session to determine how that person treats you; that is, does he or she give honest, non-defensive answers to your questions?
 Does he or she show a balance between listening and taking the lead to guide you?
-And, the best “test” of all is whether you leave that first session feeling that you have been both challenged and supported and that you have actually learned something new about yourself.
+And, the best “test” of all is whether you leave that first session with the experience of having been both challenged and supported, and that you have actually learned something new about yourself.
 Then pay attention to your dreams!

 Back to the list of questions